staeke/meteor-imports-webpack-plugin/README.md

 #### config.meteorFolder

 The subfolder where your Meteor project is located.
+It can be an absolute path as well.

 ```javascript
 new MeteorImportsPlugin({